AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 	self assert: (p feed: { 1 .
 1 }) equals: 1.
 ~~~~~~~

 The method `testTrainingOR` first creates a perceptron with some arbitrary weights and bias.
 We successfully train it with the four possible combinations of the OR logical gate.
-After the training, we test the perceptron to see if it has actually properly learn.
+After the training, we test the perceptron to see if it has properly learned.

 In `testTrainingOR`, we train the perceptron 40 times the complete set of examples.
 Training a perceptron (or a large neural network) with the complete set of examples is called _epoch_.
 So, in our example, we train `p` with 40 epochs.
 The epoch is the unit of training.

 *EXERCISE:*

 - What is the necessary minimum number of epochs to train `p`?
 You can try to modify `25` by a lower value and run the test to see if it still passes.
 - We have shown how to train a perceptron to learn the OR logical gate.
 Write a method `testTrainingNOR`, `testTrainingAND`, and `testTrainingNOT` for the other gates we have seen.
 - How the value of the `learningRate` impacts the minimum number of epochs for the training?